 OATS is a CARF accredited and licensed outpatient narcotic treatment program for people addicted to opioids, such as prescription pain medications and heroin.
 Medication-assisted treatment is utilized along with counseling and other support.

-Minor Medical Injured Prisoners Clinic
+Minor Medical Clinic

 Provides minor medical clearance for crisis and detoxification programs.
 Immediate access is given to law enforcement to obtain medical clearance and treatment for individuals who have been detained and injured during the apprehension process.

-Substance Use Public Sobering Unit
+Substance Abuse Public Sobering Unit